Risk management and internal control

 Key features of the internal control system over financial reporting

-The Group uses a formal risk management program across its companies; there is an ongoing process for identifying, evaluating and managing the significant risks the company faces.
+The Group uses a formal risk management and internal control program across its companies; there is an ongoing process for identifying, evaluating and managing the significant risks that the Group faces.
 Risks are classified according to their likelihood and significance; different strategies are used to manage identified risks.
 This process is regularly reviewed by the Board in accordance with applicable guidance.

 The Board is responsible for the Group’s system of internal control and for reviewing its effectiveness.
 This system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can only provide reasonable and not absolute assurance against material misstatement or loss.

 Internal control and risk management monitoring is performed through internal and external assurance providers, which include: